ashrifrihan/ashrifrihan/README.md

 # 💫 About Me:
 <br>Computer Science graduate building practical, real-world tech solutions with a focus on clean UI/UX, scalable MERN applications, and smart AI integrations.
-Turns ideas into structured, working systems—from concept to product—while prioritizing simplicity, clarity, and results that actually work.<br>
+Turns ideas into structured, working systems from concept to product while prioritizing simplicity, clarity, and results that actually work.<br>

 ## 🌐 Socials: